 Glaucoma tends to run in families.
 If a person has several family members with glaucoma, he or she is at a significantly increased risk of developing glaucoma.
 Glaucoma is more prevalent as people get older.
 It is also more common in people with diabetes, uncontrolled hypertension (high blood pressure), or certain other medical conditions.
 A person's risk also increases if he or she is severely nearsighted or farsighted or if they have a history of certain eye conditions or eye injuries.

 No one knows why certain ethnic groups, such as African Americans, have higher rates of glaucoma that lead to blindness.
 Primary open-angle glaucoma is the leading cause of blindness among African Americans and Alaskan natives, occurring 6 to 8 times more often than in Caucasians, often in the earlier stages of life.
 People of Asian origin have a much higher incidence of angle-closure glaucoma than Caucasians or African Americans.
-In the United States, 90% of glaucoma is of the open-angle type and 10% is of the angle-closure type, while in China and Japan, the two types are approximately equal.
+In the United States, most cases of glaucoma are the open-angle type, while in China and Japan, the two types are approximately equal.

 Must Read Articles Related to Glaucoma FAQs

 Patient Comments & Reviews

 Which symptoms led to the discovery of your glaucoma?